“Indigence is frequently associated with injustice and

 As the case progressed, I spent many evenings and weekends reading through all the case-related documents, reviewing evidence at the courthouse, locating and interviewing witnesses, and meeting regularly with my team members at the AJP.
 After many months, something magical happened.
 No, the client was not exonerated, nor was his sentence reduced.
 Instead, the client found a new sense of spiritual calmness, as our working relationship with him brought him to accept his own responsibility for his role in the crime for the first time.
 And rather than turn bitter and inward, filed with rage (as so many others in similar circumstances do), the client found God and a sense of self-worth.
 The mission was accomplished.

 There’s More Work to Do

 When my first case with the AJP came to an end, I felt proud that our work had helped a man who had wrested with his demons for many years come to grips with his own reality.
 But I can’t help but wonder how many more Louis Taylors or Ray Krones are still out there.
-As Private investigators, attorneys, and members of the public at large, we have the power and moral obligation to do more.
-Whether we donate money to this important organizations or utilize our skill set to lend a much needed helping hand, we can give a voice to those who have been forgotten.
+As private investigators, attorneys, and members of the public at large, we have the power and moral obligation to do more.
+Whether we donate money to these important organizations or utilize our skill set to lend a much needed helping hand, we can give a voice to those who have been forgotten.
 I strongly encourage all who read this to research the innocence organization closest to where they live and then consider helping in any way they can.
 As Dr. Martin Luther King Jr. once famously said, “The time is always right to do what is right.”